 5.1 The goal of the robot pair is to detect various coloured pellets placed in any area of the platform and to deliver them to their respective pockets.
 The collection and delivery strategy is left to the robot builder.
 The robot builder is free to decide on the technique for identifying the colour, detecting the location of the coloured pellets on the platform, and then deciding on a collection and delivery strategy to take it to the respective area.
-A
+A cooperative strategy between the two robots can be used to increase the productivity of the collection and delivery of the colour pellets.

-- cooperative strategy between the two robots can be used to increase the productivity of the collection and delivery of the colour objects. - 5.2 The robots are restricted in its range of exploration.
+- 5.2 The robots are restricted in its range of exploration.
 The robot starting in Start Area 1 is free to move within Zone 1 and the Common Zone only, and the robot starting in Start Area 2 is free to move within Zone 2 and the Common Zone.
 The robot starting in Start Area 1 is not allowed to go into Zone 2 and the robot starting in Start Area 2 is not allowed to go tino Zone 1.
-Stray robots and robots which interfere with pellets not in their allowed zones will have to be restarted in their corresponding Start Area and the pellets it is carrying/moving/pushing removed from the platfrom.
-Robots are only allowed to deposit pellets into the delivery pocket in its own Zone, i.e. a robot starting in Start Area 1 can only deposit pellets into the delivery pocket in Zone 1 and not allowed to deposit pellets in the delivery pocket in Zone 2. - 5.3 Each correctly delivered pair of colour pellets in its colour delivery area will be awarded 2 points, and each incorrect colour pellet in any pocket will have 1 point deducted from the total score.
-For every pellet which does not form a successful pair will have 1 point deducted from the total score.
-One green and one blue pellet are deemed a pair of pellets.
+Stray robots and robots which interfere with pellets not in their allowed zones will have to be restarted in their corresponding Start Area and the pellets it is carrying/ moving/ pushing removed from the platfrom.
+Robots are only allowed to deposit pellets into the delivery pocket in its own Zone, i.e. a robot starting in Start Area 1 can only deposit pellets into the delivery pocket in Zone 1 and not allowed to deposit pellets in the delivery pocket in Zone 2. - 5.3 A robot (free moving, searching, collecting, pushing pellets) in the common zone when reaching its separator line (separating it's allowed and disallowed zones) must take evasive actions to prevent it from going into the disallowed zone.
+Evasive actions include stopping & turning back/away, stopping & reversing or steering away.
+These actions must take the robot further into its allowed zone and not further into the disallowed zone.
+These actions will look no different to those when it is reaching the perimeter line which prevents the robot from falling off the arena.